 At Snif, we pair square wicks with a blend of vegetable and soy wax.
 Sustainable, long-burning, and vegan, this wax and wick combination gives you over 50 hours of burn time for each candle.
 Plus, the use of square wicks makes these candles less prone to tunneling and uneven burning.

 Meet Your New Scenterpiece

 For a scented candle that you know is safe, non-toxic, and long-lasting, pick a new candle from Snif’s collection.
-All of our candles are cruelty-free, paraffin-free, and vegan with pure cotton wicks because you deserve the best.
+All of our candles are cruelty-free and vegan with pure cotton wicks because you deserve the best.

 With the Snif collection, you can even give our candles a try before you decide to commit with our 7-day trial.
 That way, you can test a few scents and find the ones that fit you and your space best.

 We always want to be super transparent about what is in all of our great smelling products, and our candle wicks are no exception.
 While many other candle wicks have their own unique attributes, we believe that a pure cotton wick not only helps our fragrances last longer but is also better for our planet.

 So, give us a Snif and decide which scented candle fits your vibe!.